 Substance abuse can cause very serious health and behavioral problems, including short-and long-term effects upon both the body (physiological) and mind (psychological), as well as impairment of learning ability, memory, and performance.
-Chronic health problems may arise from longterm abuse, and acute, traumatic reactions may arise even from one-time or moderate use.
+Chronic health problems may arise from long-term abuse, and acute, traumatic reactions may arise even from one-time or moderate use.
 In addition to the toxicity of specific drugs, mixing drugs can compound toxic effects.

 Illegal, "counterfeit," or "designer" drugs may be toxic, contaminated, or have impurities causing poisoning, and can be lethal.
-Acute health problems may include heart attack, stroke, and sudden death (even first-time use of cocaine or GHB).
+Acute health problems may include heart attack, stroke, and sudden death (even with first-time use of cocaine or GHB).
 Long-term effects include heart and/or lung damage, high blood pressure, blood vessel leaks in brain, brain cell destruction, permanent memory loss, infertility, impotence, immune system impairment, kidney failure, and cirrhosis of the liver.
-In terms of sexual health, substance use can cloud judgment, making it more diffican be found on the National Institute of Drug Abuse web- site.
+In terms of sexual health, substance use can cloud judgment, making it more difficult to engage in safer sex practices that can prevent STIs/HIV or unintended pregnancy.
+There is also a significant and nuanced relationship between alcohol/other drugs and sexual violence.
+Drugs and alcohol can be used to incapacitate victims of sexual assault.